aniket-tote/PollHub/README.md

-# Awesome Project Build with Typescript, Express, TypeORM, Nextjs and TailwindCSS
+## Project Build with Typescript, Express, TypeORM, Nextjs and TailwindCSS

 Steps to run this project: